Abdo-Fahmi/Recipe_Bank/README.md

 - Docker and MongoDB
 - Mongo Express for database management

-### Note: This app is still in progress, once the backend is finsihed and tested properly, I will be moving onto the frontend.
+### Note: This app is still in progress, will add more details once the backend and forntend are more robust.